openknowledge-archive/dpm-py/README.md

 [![Test Coverage](https://coveralls.io/repos/frictionlessdata/dpm-py/badge.svg?branch=master&service=github)](https://coveralls.io/github/frictionlessdata/dpm-py)
 ![Support Python versions 2.7, 3.3, 3.4 and 3.5](https://img.shields.io/badge/python-2.7%2C%203.3%2C%203.4%2C%203.5-blue.svg)

-dpm[py] is a command-line [data package][dp] manager written in Python.
+dpm is a command-line [data package][dp] manager written in Python.
 You can use it to publish and install data packages from a data package registry server.
 For more about data packages see http://frictionlessdata.io/data-packages

 [dp]: http://frictionlessdata.io/data-packages